beltram/java-myth-buster/slides/intro.md

-## agenda
+## Agenda

 1. Context
-2. our Java stack
+2. Our Java stack
-3. some small tunings
+3. Some small tunings
-4. why Reactive programming
+4. Why Reactive is a no-brainer
-5. results
+5. Results